 - Nekso (Canadian-based): Launched a taxi-hailing service in Venezuela in 2016.
 Nekso also entered the taxi industry in the Dominican Republic, Panama, and Ecuador.

-On-Demand Mobility: Towards A Global Web Of Transport Options
+Towards a Global Web of Transport Options

-The true vision of on-demand mobility is a global web of mobility solutions, accessible by anyone, anywhere.
+The real vision of on-demand mobility is a global web of mobility solutions, accessible by anyone, anywhere.
 A consumer should be able to order an overseas trip, with local ground transport, a plane ticket, and ground transport in their remote destination, in one click using a single interface.

 This requires massive interoperability between transport operators across borders, blurring the lines between public transport, traditional transport operators like taxi companies or courier services, and modern, mobile-app-based, crowdsourced transport systems.
 Realizing this vision should be a priority for technologists, consumers, the transport industry, and municipal governments alike.
 Everyone stands to benefit from the global Internet of on-demand mobility.